TumilaraEmmanuel/NETWORKWALKS-TUMILARAEMMANUEL-B083-WK3-PASSWORD-CRACKING/README.md

 <hr>

-🙏 Acknowledgments
+# 🙏 Acknowledgments

 Special thanks to:

 **Waqas Karim (CCIE)**
-Instructor & Mentor
+- Instructor

 **NETWORKWALKS**
-For providing hands-on cybersecurity training and practical lab experience.
+- For providing hands-on cybersecurity training and practical lab experience.

 <hr>

 > ⚠️ Disclaimer
 This repository was created for educational and cybersecurity training purposes only.

-All password-cracking techniques demonstrated here were performed against authorized files and systems as part of a formal training environment.
+> All password-cracking techniques demonstrated here were performed against authorized files and systems as part of a formal training environment.

-Unauthorized access, password cracking, or testing of systems without permission may be illegal.
+> Unauthorized access, password cracking, or testing of systems without permission may be illegal.